 It’s all the buzz right now.
 Anthony Weiner resigns after the online sex scandal on Twitter (and Facebook).
 This announcement comes right after President Obama recommended he do so.
-Below is the video of his official resignation:

 “Today I am announcing my resignation … so my colleagues can get back to work, my neighbors can choose a new representative, and most importantly, that my wife and I can continue to heal from the damage that I have caused.”